projectacrn/acrn-hypervisor/doc/tutorials/using_sbl_on_up2.rst

 .. image:: images/sbl_boot_flow_UP2.png
    :align: center

-We show a verified Boot Sequence with SBL on an Intel® Architecture platform UP2, and the boot process proceeds as follows:
+We show a verified Boot Sequence with SBL on an Intel Architecture platform UP2, and the boot process proceeds as follows:

 #.
 SBL verifies and boots the ACRN hypervisor and Service OS kernel